K9 Kind Dog Training & Behaviour Consulting Code of Ethics

 1. Aversive-Free Training Philosophy

 Action: While K9 Kind recognizes that it is still legal in most jurisdictions to use P+ (Positive Punishment), and R- (Negative Reinforcement), tools and techniques on dogs, there is ample evidence in both the pure and applied literature that training and behaviour modification can be accomplished without the use of aversive stimuli and their attendant side effects and impact on dog welfare.
 Team members and staff practice and endorse training and behaviour modification that does not employ pain, fear, startle, electric shock, intimidation, fear tactics, strangulation or other forms of P+ or R-.
+Team members and staff adhere to the BCSPCA Animal Kind Standards of Training and the BCSPCA Position Statement on Animal Training.

 2. Evidence-Based Practice and Intellectual Integrity